gvwilson/fiction/santas/index.md

-The skirmish with Captain Clausbeard's ship had only been the equivalent of two cats taking swipes at one another and then pretending each other didn't exist, but zeppelins are fragile things.
+The skirmish with Captain Clausbeard's ship had only been the equivalent of two cats taking swipes at one another and then pretending each other didn't exist, but airships are fragile things.

 "Gran-Granna?"
 Finner finally managed.
 Even as he said it he belatedly realized that the elf wasn't his great-grandmother.